 KEYWORDS: quantitative proteomics, SILAC, BONCAT, T cell activation

+Please cite the Eichelbaum et al. paper in the main text and briefly put it in context of your work (Done, please, see below).

+and please cite the Supplementary Note in the text or Online Methods (Done, please, see below)

 Abstract

 Here we demonstrate that quantitation of stimuli-induced proteome dynamics in primary cells is feasible by combining the power of Bio-Orthogonal Non Canonical Amino acid Tagging (BONCAT) and Stable Isotope Labelling of Amino acids in Cell culture (SILAC).
-In conjunction with nanoLC-MS/MS QuaNCAT allowed us to monitor the early expression changes of > 600 proteins in primary resting T cells subjected to activation stimuli.
+In conjunction with nanoLC-MS/MS, QuaNCAT allowed us to monitor the early expression changes of > 600 proteins in primary resting T cells subjected to activation stimuli.

 Understanding cell behaviour at a systems level is largely concealed due to limited knowledge of proteome dynamics.
 Changes in the expression of proteins and their cognate mRNAs display positive, yet only modest correlation1, 2, the highest correlation is being observed for components of conserved molecular machines3.
 Indeed, abundance of cellular proteins may be predominantly controlled at the translation level4.
 Thus, knowledge of transcriptomes’ dynamics alone is evidently insufficient to understand cell behaviour.
 SILAC-based MS analysis permits quantitation of steady-state proteome changes5.
 However, monitoring the proteome response to stimuli remains challenging, especially for ex vivo primary cells, to which SILAC cannot be straightforwardly applied6.
 Likewise, quantifying immediate/early changes of protein networks occurring during complex biological processes (such as cell proliferation and differentiation), is problematic because short SILAC pulses of a few hours label only a small fraction of a protein pool7, severely limiting MS-based quantitation of protein expression changes.
 Selective isolation of the fraction of SILAC-labelled proteins would help to overcome the above limitations.
 BONCAT exploits Cu(I)-catalysed azide-alkyne cycloaddition (CuAAC) for site-selective labelling of newly synthesised proteins8, without modifying the translation machinery by genetic engineering.
 Cells are cultured in the presence of the azide-bearing methionine surrogate azidohomoalanine (AHA), which is efficiently incorporated into newly synthesized proteins without adverse effects on cellular functions8, 9.
 After cell lysis, the AHA azide group is reacted with an alkyne-bearing biotinylated tag in the presence of CuAAC catalyst, allowing for the selective enrichment of the tagged protein pool.
 BONCAT has been used for MS-based non-quantitative monitoring of newly synthesized proteins in cultured mammalian cells9.
 However, the efficiency and rate of CuAAC is site-and protein-dependent and may not be homogeneous for all proteins10, 11.
 Moreover, monitoring protein changes by BONCAT alone using label-free MS-based quantitation would have low accuracy.